Feature Comparison

 Tool Copilot Studio Teams SDK M365 Agents SDK

-Primary Use Case Low-code custom engine agents Bot Framework migration path Multi-channel pro-code agents
+Primary Use Case Low-code custom engine agents Teams-first collaborative agents (channels/meetings), including Bot Framework migration Multi-channel pro-code agents with bring-your-own orchestration

-Deployment Channels Teams, M365 Copilot Teams-focused 10+ channels (Teams, Slack, web chat, etc.)
+Deployment Channels Microsoft 365 Copilot, Teams, SharePoint, custom websites, and mobile endpoints Microsoft 365 Copilot + Teams, optimized for collaborative Teams surfaces 10+ channels (Teams, Slack, web chat, etc.)

 Developer Experience Visual designer + code Code-first Code-first with Toolkit in VS Code

-Target Audience Makers and developers Bot Framework developers Professional developers
+Target Audience Makers and developers Teams app/agent developers Professional developers and ISVs

-Licensing Model Per-user subscription Included with M365 Included with Azure Bot Service
+Licensing Model Per-user subscription or consumption (prepaid/Pay-as-you-go) Included with M365 Included with Azure Bot Service

 Status GA GA GA